Snow on its way to the region

 This will lead to slick, snow-covered roads with winter driving conditions during the morning and evening commutes.

-In Moscow, Monday’s high temperature is expected to be 33 degrees.
+In Moscow, today’s high temperature is expected to be 33 degrees.
 A slight chance of snow is expected for the rest of the week.

 The National Weather Service also warns of wind gusts up to 40 mph Wednesday afternoon on the Palouse.
 This may make driving conditions difficult for high-profile vehicles.